cran-task-views/Optimization/Optimization.md

     the University of Oxford Control Group; it solves sparse convex quadratic programming problems with optional equality and inequality constraints efficiently. \[QP\]
+-   Package `r pkg("piqp")` implements an interface to the Proximal Interior Point Quadratic Programming solver, cf. [PIQP](https://predict-epfl.github.io/piqp/);
+    it combines an infeasible interior point method with the proximal method of multipliers. \[QP\]
 -   `r pkg("qpmadr")` interfaces the 'qpmad' software and solves quadratic programming (QP) problems with linear inequality, equality and bound constraints, using the method by Goldfarb and